SatyamA007/CS292C-Battleship/README.md

 Battleship is a find-the-fleet puzzle based on a grid representing an ocean section with a fleet of ships hidden inside.
 The goal is to reveal the fleet by logically deducing the location of the ship segment.
 Such puzzles often appear in puzzle magazines.

 Please give the game a try.
-It can be played online at [gamesforthebrain](https://www.gamesforthebrain.com/game/shipfind/)
+It can be played online at [gamesforthebrain](https://www.gamesforthebrain.com/game/shipfind/)<br/>
+Find the final project report submission [here](https://drive.google.com/file/d/1LZQqlk8gQbO6t5PxwZPJpKPis9HwTAr-/view?usp=sharing).
+Perceived difficulty and other aspects are explored in detail and reported.

 ## The problem